SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Nothing new today"
+> What's New?: "Items are clickable"
-- Break Today
-- Some minor fix tomorrow
+- Left Click function to highlight the item